-Students should make every effort to ensure that their property and its immediate surroundings are used in a manner that maintains it in the highest condition.
+Students feedback is welcome in that it helps us all make every effort to ensure that the residential property the College offers can be used and maintained to the highest standards.
 Every attempt will be made to deal speedily and effectively with any complaints made about any matter of concern to students.
 The College's staff are often best placed to resolve and close complaints quickly, but in the rare cases where this cannot be achieved, the escalation process is described below.
 A settlement of a complaint can be reached at any stage and, once agreed, the complaint cannot be escalated to further stages.